 Do you know your LTO from your ORA?
-Retirement Village living invites a whole world of new acronyms and questions which could flummox even the best of us!
+Retirement Village Living invites a whole world of new acronyms and questions that could flummox even the best of us!
 Below we break down the terminology.

 This is an organisation focused on helping retirees with the financial and legal obligations of entering into a retirement village.